RobTillaart/PCA9635/README.md

   - reg = 0..3, if larger than 3 0x00 is returned.
   - returns the register

-To set channel 14 OFF and 15 ON:
+To set channel 14 OFF and 15 ON simultaneously:

 ```cpp
 uint8_t mask = PCA.readLedOut(3);